amaiasagasti/UrbanPleasantnessEventfulness/README.md

 ## Demo
-You can find two short demo videos created with the provided simulation code (see <a href="#usage">ARAUS dataset</a> section) of the simulations of real-time predictions of:
+You can find two short demo videos created with the provided simulation code (see <a href="#usage">Usage</a> section) of the simulations of real-time predictions of:
 - Pleasantness and eventfulness in <a href="link-to-demo-1">Demo 1</a>.
 - Sound sources present, pleasantness and eventfulness in <a href="link-to-Demo-2">Demo 2</a>.

-These demos simulate a sensor that captures audio in real-time and uses models trained with the 25440 augmented soundscapes of ARAUS or ARAUS-extended datasets, and LAION-AI's CLAP embeddings as input features.
+These demos simulate a sensor that captures audio in real-time and uses the models trained with the 25440 augmented soundscapes of ARAUS or ARAUS-extended datasets, and LAION-AI's CLAP embeddings as input features.

 <!-- GETTING STARTED -->
 ## Getting Started